 I have been at The Post for more than 10 years, as a copy editor and an assignment editor in the National, Metro and Style departments.
 As national and foreign night editor, I played a major role in our coverage of the 2008 presidential campaign, especially through our groundbreaking campaign blog The Trail and on primary and national election nights.

 Before joining The Post, I worked as a reporter and then a copy editor for newspapers large and small in Texas, Washington state and Nevada.
 (More information about my professional background is at LinkedIn.)

 Along the way, I have become familiar with publishing through numerous platforms (CCI, DTI, Quark XPress, Atex) and content-management systems (Methode, Movable Type, WordPress), and I work equally well in Mac or PC environments.
-I am proficient at working with HTML and CSS and familiar with PHP and MySQL.

 The most expedient way to reach me is via Twitter @mrbutterworth.